trufnetwork/sdk-go/README.md

 4. **Verify Node Synchronization**

 When running a local node, it's crucial to ensure it's fully synchronized before querying data.
-Use the following example to check node status:
+If you are running as a node operator or are connected to the network, use the following command to check node status:

 ```bash
 kwild admin status
 ```

+**Note:** If you are running a setup without operating as a node operator or connecting to the network, this command is not needed.

 ### Querying Streams from Local Node